- Contractor Resources

-Contractor expenses are very simple to claim if you’re a Limited company contractor working outside of IR35 if you are working inside IR35 the list of what you can claim is a little shorter (an accountant can help you with this).
+Contractor expenses are very simple to claim if you’re a limited company contractor working outside of IR35.
+If you are working inside IR35, the list of what you can claim is a little shorter (an accountant can help you with this).

-HM Revenue and Customs rules state that expenses can be claimed to provide they are wholly and exclusively for the purposes of your business.
+HMRC’s rules state that expenses can be claimed to provide they are wholly and exclusively for the purposes of your business.